-This note presents information about the Reporting Entity's exposure to each of the above risks, its objectives, policies and processes for measuring and managing risk, and the Reporting Entity's management of capital.
-Further quantitative disclosures are included throughout these combined financial statements.
+This note presents information about the Group's exposure to each of the above risks, its objectives, policies and processes for measuring and managing risk, and the Group's management of capital.
+Further quantitative disclosures are included throughout these consolidated financial statements.

-The Board of Directors of the Reporting Entity has overall responsibility for the establishment and oversight of the Reporting Entity's risk management framework.
-The Board has established the Finance Committee, which is responsible for developing and monitoring the Reporting Entity's risk management policies.
+The Board of Directors has overall responsibility for the establishment and oversight of the Group's risk management framework.
+The Board has established the Finance Committee, which is responsible for developing and monitoring the Group's risk management policies.
 The Committee reports regularly to the Board of Directors on its activities.

-The Audit Committee oversees how management monitors compliance with the Reporting Entity's risk management policies and procedures, and reviews the adequacy of the risk management framework in relation to the risks faced by the Reporting Entity.
+The Audit Committee oversees how management monitors compliance with the Group's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the Group.
 The Audit Committee is assisted in its oversight role by Internal Audit.
 Internal Audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the Audit Committee.

-The Reporting Entity's Corporate Treasury function provides services to the business, co-ordinates access to domestic and international financial markets, monitors and manages the financial risks relating to the operations of the Reporting Entity through internal risk reports which analyse exposures by degree and magnitude of risks.
+The Group's Corporate Treasury function provides treasury services to the business, co-ordinates access to domestic and international financial markets, monitors and manages the financial risks relating to the operations of the Group through internal risk reports which analyse exposures by degree and magnitude of risks.